luckylegend-project/lucky-legend/README.md

 - **Launch Platform:** Pump.fun
 - **Project Type:** Community & culture-driven token

-Lucky Legend is built with a minimalistic and calm approach.
+Lucky Legend is built with a minimalistic and intentional approach.
 There are no hidden mechanics, no complex tokenomics, and no artificial hype structures.

 ---

 ## 🔥 Token Burn Transparency

-Lucky Legend has implemented token burns using the Sol Incinerator tool on Solana.
+Lucky Legend uses on-chain token burns to maintain long-term supply integrity.

-All burns are verifiable on-chain and permanently remove tokens from circulation.
+Burns are executed via tools such as Sol Incinerator and are fully verifiable on-chain.
-Due to the nature of Sol Incinerator burns, multiple burn transactions may originate from different temporary wallets.
+Due to the mechanism, burn transactions may originate from intermediary wallets.

-Burns are executed for transparency and long-term supply integrity.
+All burned tokens are permanently removed from circulation.

 ---